apache/sling-org-apache-sling-starter/README.md

 This expects a MongoDB server to be running, search for `mongodb://` in the feature files for the expected URL (currently `mongodb://localhost:27017`).

+## Extending the Sling Starter

+If you wish the extend the Sling Starter but would like to keep various application-level features out, you ca start with the `nosample_base` aggregate, which contains:

+- all the base features
+- Oak base features, without the NodeStore setup
+- No applications ( Composum, Slingshot, etc )

+For instance, launching an empty Sling Starter with segment persistence can be achieved by running

+    java -jar target/dependency/org.apache.sling.feature.launcher.jar -f target/slingfeature-tmp/feature-nosample_base.json,target/slingfeature-tmp/feature-oak_persistence_sns.json

+Your own feature files can be added to the feature list.